 Do not lose the spacer.
-When the M.2 SATA drive is required to go between the system board and drive for proper installation.
+The spacer is required to go between the system board and M.2 SATA drive for proper installation.

 Insert the M.2 SATA drive into the slot at about a 30° angle.

 The M.2 SATA card is keyed.
-It is possible to put the card in upside down, but it will not go in easily.
+It is possible to incorrectly place put the card in upside down, but it will not go in easily.
 Do not force the card into the slot.

 Carefully align the spacer between the system board standoff and the M.2 SATA drive.